m0squdev/lcd-system-monitor/README.md

    ```bash
    make port=<port> board=<board>
    ```
-   The arguments are directly passed to `arduino-cli`, hence the board parameter syntax is the same you'd expect when using `arduino-cli`.
-Board parameter example: arduino:avr:nano.
+   The arguments are directly passed to `arduino-cli`, hence the `board` parameter syntax is the same you'd expect when using `arduino-cli`.
+Example use: `make port=/dev/ttyUSB0 board=arduino:avr:nano`.

 ### Rust Server Setup
 1. Install `cargo`